SantiFP/Proyecto-Senpai/README.md

-run npm install and then npm run dev to execute the app.
+run npm install and then npm start to execute the app.

 # Getting Started with Create React App